 Before the kitting plan, a common maintenance task, such as a sheave and V-belt replacement, would take significantly longer.
 Often, a technician would go to the repair with just the belt and no sheave or bushing in hand.
 Depending on the equipment, it could take five to 10 minutes to travel back to the shop and grab more parts.
 Before the kitting process, changing a belt and sheave could commonly take two and a half hours.
 With the kitting process in place, maintenance has cut that time down to one or one and a half hours.

-The Value of Constant Learning
+The Value of Constant Learning in a Reliable Plant

-Reliability success has not only come from process changes and equipment improvements.
+Successfully creating a reliable plant has not only come from process changes and equipment improvements.
 At the heart of any good reliability program are the people responsible for implementing the program.
 Greenfield was lucky to start with a staff that understood the value of reliability, and reliability teams have helped to cultivate that understanding into a culture.

 The core of the plant’s reliability culture is developed from training.
 Two times a year, each person at Greenfield undergoes an evaluation.
 The evaluations determine what kind of training will help individuals be better at their jobs.
 The goal is for all employees to constantly strive for a higher level of experience and performance.